-Are there appliances you're not really using that are taking up space in the cupboard?
+Are there appliances you're not really using that are taking up valuable space?
 Perhaps that bulky ice-cream maker or a blender gathering dust, or an unwanted Christmas gift you know you're never going to use?

 2. Swap, sell, or pass it on

-If you don't have enough storage in place for your wardrobe (stacking boxes for your shoes, for example, or hanging racks), head to stores such as Ikea, Kmart or Howard's Storage World for affordable ideas.
+If you don't have enough storage in place for your wardrobe (stacking boxes for your shoes, for example, or hanging racks), head to stores such as Ikea, Kmart or Howard's Storage World for solutions at lower price points.

-If your children haven't used a toy over the past six to 12 months, it might be time to pass it on.
+Can't bear it: If your children haven't used a toy over the past six to 12 months, it might be time to pass it on.
+Sorry, Pooh.

 3. Clear out your cleaning cupboard

-We test hundreds of everyday household products in our labs, including many cleaning products such as sprays, detergents and floor cleaners.
-Some products marketed for different purposes are essentially the same thing, and many don't even deliver the results they promise.
+We test hundreds of cleaning products in our labs, including sprays, detergents and floor cleaners.
+Some products that are marketed for different purposes are essentially the same thing, and many don't even deliver the results they promise.